Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport: Non-Hermitian Fermi-Dirac distribution

 \subsection{Asymptotic behavior}

 We denote $\epsilon = \mathrm{Re}\, \varepsilon$ and summarize the asymptotic behavior of $f_{\rm eff}$ in the Hermitian limit where $\mathrm{Im}\, \varepsilon \rightarrow 0$,

-which is illustrated in Fig.~\ref{Fig:TemparatureInteraction}(c).
-To extract the asymptotic behavior for the inverse temperature $\beta=1/k_\textsc{b} T$ we write:
+which is illustrated in Fig.~\figref{Fig:TemparatureInteraction}{c}.
+To extract the asymptotic behavior of Eq.~\eqref{Eqn:EffectiveDistributionBeta} for the inverse temperature $\beta=1/k_\textsc{b} T$ we write:

-where we use $\cong$ to represent the gauge equivalence after eliminating real constants according to Theorem~1.
+where we use $\cong$ to represent the gauge equivalence after eliminating real constants (denoted by a slash) according to Theorem~\ref{Thm:GeneralOperator}.
 The first line goes back to the $T=0$ expression.
 The imaginary of the second line is consistent with the expansion of $f_\textsc{fd}(\varepsilon, \beta)$ at $\beta \rightarrow 0$.
 The asymptotic behavior of the persistent current $I(\phi)$ in the Hermitian limit is summarized below:

-where $Z$ is the partition function, $F$ is the free energy, and we remove the crossed terms based on the fact that the trace of the Hamiltonian is independent of $\phi$.
+where $Z$ is the partition function, $F$ is the free energy, and we remove the cross terms based on the fact that the trace of the Hamiltonian is independent of $\phi$.
 To obtain the last two lines at finite temperatures, we should utilize the reflection identity of $\mathrm{log\Gamma}$ \cite{Weisstein2024LogGamma} to expand the $\mathrm{Re}\mathrm{Tr}$ term in Eq.~\eqref{Eqn:CurrentReTrLogGamma}:

+Similarly, for the asymptotic behavior of the persistent current $I(\phi,\beta)$ in Eq.~\eqref{Eqn:CurrentReTrLogGamma} with respect to $\beta$, we find:

+where the cross terms are eliminated because the trace of the Hamiltonian is independent of $\phi$.
+The first line reduces to the zero temperature expression in Eq.~\eqref{Eqn:CurrentImTrLog}, and the second line agrees with the $\beta/4$ scaling as the Hermitian case.
+The coherent persistent current will decrease to zero due to significant thermal fluctuations as $\beta \rightarrow 0$.